Goreli/DKMCPPM/20191112/perm_gen/readme.md

  * **-a**  - allows the permutation generator to generate duplicate permutations.
 By default duplicate permutations are not allowed.
 This option is not compatible with the **-l** option;
  * **-c count**  - the count of permutations to print;
  * **-e regex**  - excluding regex.
 Don't print permutations that match the regular expression;
  * **-g size**  - randomly pick one permutation from each consecutive group generated.
-The size parameter specifies the size of the consecutive groups.
+The size parameter specifies the size of the consecutive groups;
  * **-i regex**  - including regex.
 Only print permutations that match the regular expression;
  * **-l order**    - generate permutations arranged lexicographically in an ascending (a) or descending (d) order.
 The 'order' parameter can be any word as long as the first letter is either an **a** for ascending or a **d** for descending.
 This option automatically eliminates duplicate permutations;
  * **-n** - print permutation numbers (1 based numbers, not 0 based indices).
 By default no permutation numbers are printed;